-What is minimally invasive thoracic surgery, and why is it sometimes preferable to traditional "open" procedures?
+What is minimally invasive thoracic surgery, & why is it sometimes preferable to traditional "open" procedures?

 Minimally invasive thoracic surgery is surgery through small incisions (and sometimes without incisions) and without the use of rib spreading.
 In addition to being less painful for patients, this approach also allows for early recovery and is as effective as traditional procedures.

 Does insurance usually cover minimally invasive thoracic procedures?